awslabs/mountpoint-s3/doc/SEMANTICS.md

   * `blue`
   * `blue/image.jpg`

   then mounting your bucket would give a file system with a `blue` directory, containing the file `image.jpg`.
 The `blue` object will not be accessible.
 Deleting the key `blue/image.jpg` will remove the `blue` directory, and cause the `blue` file to become visible.

+Additionally, remote directories will always shadow local directories or files.
+Thus Mountpoint shadows directory entries in the following order, where the first takes precedence: remote directories, any local state, remote files.
+For example, if you create a directory i.e. `blue/` and a conflicting object with key `blue` appears in the bucket, the local directory will still be accessible.

 We test Mountpoint against these restrictions using a [reference model](https://github.com/awslabs/mountpoint-s3/blob/main/mountpoint-s3/tests/reftests/reference.rs) that programmatically encodes the expected mapping between S3 objects and file system structure.